Summer Reader Quick Start Guide

 configure Summer Reader to meet your library’s needs and

-specifications.
-Here are a few quick and easy tips to get your library
+Here are a few quick and easy tips to get your library up and running:

 1. Determine what programs, interest groups, etc. you want to create for your library.
 You need to consider what rules you are establishing for each program.
 For example: